 Paulina received her BA and MA degrees in Applied Linguistics, English and French, specializing in translation and teaching, from Maria Curie Sklodowska University in Lublin, Poland.
 Last year she obtained her Master’s in French Literature at Pitt and is now continuing towards a PhD degree.
 Her research interests include Cultural, Translation and Film Studies.
 Currently her work focuses on evolution of the role of formal constraints in French literature and its implications for the conflict between tradition and innovation.
 She is also developing her interest in pedagogy and teaching French.
 In her free time she jumps out of planes.

-John is a native of southwestern Pennsylvania, but received his BS in the Recording Industry from Middle Tennessee State University where he minored in French, Mathematics and Electro-Acoustics.
+John is a first-year student pursuing his PhD with MA en route.
+He is a native of southwestern Pennsylvania, but received his first BS in the Recording Industry from Middle Tennessee State University in 2003 where he minored in French, Mathematics and Electro-Acoustics.
 During his studies at MTSU, he participated in an exchange program and interned as an engineer for France Bleu Cotentin.
 After graduating he was a language assistant at Lycée Boissy d’Anglas in Annonay, France.
-During his travels, John nourished a taste for the culinary world and a strong interest in colonial politics and post-colonial identity.
-After working in the culinary field for several years, he decided to resume his studies and graduated from Arizona State University with his BA in French and is currently examining the rural and urban spaces affect the figuration of Algerian national identity and nationalism in Algerian literature of French expression.
+During his travels, John nourished a taste for the culinary world and a strong interest in French colonialism.
+After a short stint in the recording industry in Nashville, he moved to the booming city of Phoenix, Arizona in 2005 to pursue a career in the restaurant industry to support his graduate studies.

 Originally from the small town of Fairmont in West Virginia, Paul studied Foreign Languages (French and Spanish) at West Virginia University and received his BA in 2009.
 He stayed on at WVU for another two years during which he finished his MA in French Literature.
 He is interested by almost everything to do with French literature and culture and is making a mighty effort to coalesce these varied curiosities into a more focused corpus.
 In his spare time, Paul enjoys reading (obviously), camping, and dabbling in creative fiction.

-Tylar is a second year MA student in the Italian program.
+Tylar is a first year MA student in the Italian program.
 She graduated summa cum laude from the University of Pittsburgh in 2014 with a BA in Italian Language and Literature, a double major in Anthropology, a minor in Linguistics, and a Certificate in Western European Studies with a concentration on European Humanities.
-She was inducted into Gamma Kappa Alpha, a national Italian Honor Society.
-She also studied abroad with the semester-long Pitt in Florence program in the spring of 2013 as an advanced-track student, and as a recipient of the Benjamin A. Gilman International Scholarship.
-Tylar returned to Rome this summer as a teacher and Program Assistant for the Pitt in Rome Program.
-Tylar would like to continue teaching Italian, and she also hopes to eventually obtain a PhD in the field.
-Her interests include Medieval and Renaissance Theatre, the theatre of Pirandello, the diachronic linguistic development of the Italian language, and questions surrounding psychology and identity in literary works.
+She studied abroad with the semester-long Pitt in Florence program in the spring of 2013 as an advanced-track student, and as a recipient of the Benjamin A. Gliman International Scholarship.
+While abroad, she was published as the translator of an article written by her professor for CAPA International Education.
+She was also inducted into Gamma Kappa Alpha, a national Italian Honor Society.
+Tylar hopes to return to Florence this summer for an internship as well as to begin research for her thesis.
+Her interests include 19th and 20th century poetry, the theater of Pirandello, Dante’s Inferno, and the diachronic linguistic development of the Italian language.

-Tyana is a second year MA student in the Italian program.
+Tyana is a first year MA student in the Italian program.
 She received a BA in Italian Language & Literature and Political Science from Rutgers University in 2013, where she wrote her undergraduate thesis on the theme of love in Boccaccio’s Decameron.
 During her undergraduate career, Tyana spent two summers studying Italian Language and Literature at the Università d’Urbino.
 Her research interests include the Italian Renaissance, and the roles of women during this time.
-After graduation, she plans to pursue teaching of Italian language and culture.